messageCross Icon

 1. Business Intelligence & Sales Analytics

-Problem: A retail company struggles to understand regional sales performance and optimize product pricing.
+• Problem: A retail company struggles to understand regional sales performance and optimize stock levels across different urban hubs.

-Using Pandas and NumPy, analysts clean and process large sales datasets.
-Then, with Plotly Dash, they build interactive dashboards showing KPIs like monthly sales trends, top-performing regions, and price sensitivity.
+• Solution: Using Pandas and NumPy, analysts clean massive datasets containing millions of transactions.
+Then, with Plotly, they build interactive dashboards showing monthly sales trends, inventory turnover ratios, and top-performing regions.

 2. Financial & Stock Market Analysis

-Problem: Investors want to build an automated system that detects patterns in stock prices and signals when to buy or sell.
+• Problem: Investors want to build an automated system that detects micro-patterns in stock prices to inform high-frequency trading decisions.

 3. Healthcare & Predictive Diagnostics